ubccr/denssweb/README.rst

 DENSSWeb - Web frontend to DENSS
 ===============================================================================

-DENSSWeb is a web frontend for the `DENSS algorithm <https://github.com/tdgrant1/denss>`_.
+DENSSWeb is a web frontend for the `DENSS algorithm
-DENsity from Solution Scattering (DENSS) is an algorithm used for calculating ab initio electron density maps directly from solution scattering data.
+<https://github.com/tdgrant1/denss>`_.
+DENsity from Solution Scattering
+(DENSS) is an algorithm used for calculating ab initio electron density maps directly from solution scattering data.
 DENSSWeb provides a web based frontend interface allowing users to run complex DENSS pipelines and view results in a browser.
-DENSSWeb performs parallel DENSS runs and averages the results using EMAN2.
-The resulting density map is displayed using a custom LiteMol plugin along with a plot of the fourier shell correlation (FSC) curve.
+DENSSWeb performs parallel DENSS runs and the resulting density map is displayed using a custom LiteMol plugin along with a plot of the fourier shell correlation (FSC) curve.